wp-plugins/ad-injection/readme.txt

 = How is this plugin different to Adsense Injection by Dax Herrera? =

-One a basic level it can do the same job as Dax's excellent Adsense Injection.
+One a basic level it can do the same job as Dax's Adsense Injection.
 If you want it can just inject AdSense between paragraphs like his plugin does.
 I used to use his plugin, but found that I wanted a lot more features.
 Here are some of the extra features.

 * Inject any type of advert from any ad provider.
 * Restrict ad display by referrer (e.g. can restrict display to search engine visitors).
 * Can prevent specific IP addresses from seeing adverts.
 * Can define randomly positioned adverts, and adverts at the top, bottom and footer of the posts.
 * Add adverts to the widget area.
-* Adverts can be put anywhere in your theme template.
+* Adverts can be positioned anywhere in your theme template.
 * Ad rotation / split testing.
 * Restrict adverts by category, tag, author, post ID.
+* Override ad positions for individual posts if necessary.
 * Vary number of adverts based on post length.
 * You can inject raw JavaScript and PHP.
 * Include ads anywhere in the theme template if you edit your theme's PHP.